U.S. Signs Off On Tariffs, Angering Trade Partners

 President Trump on Thursday made good on a promise to impose a 25 percent tariff on imported steel and a 10 percent tariff on aluminum imports.
 The levies are to go into effect in 15 days.

-The administration clarified this week that Canada, where the U.S. gets most of its steel, would be exempt, as would Mexico.
+The administration clarified this week that Canada, the largest single source of imported steel (about 16 percent), would be exempt, as would Mexico (about 9 percent).
 Along with the U.S., the two nations make up the North American Free Trade Agreement, which is largely aimed at stemming such punitive tariffs.

-The move, which fulfills a Trump campaign promise, has been widely criticized by economists who say it is certain to increase costs to U.S. consumers on items such as automobiles, household appliances and even energy because of higher costs for pipeline construction.
+The move, which fulfills a Trump campaign promise, has been widely criticized by economists who say it is certain to increase costs to U.S. consumers on items such as automobiles, household appliances and even energy, because of higher costs for pipeline construction.

-It could also significantly increase the cost of new road and bridge construction and hobble the administration's plans for an infrastructure initiative.
+It could also significantly increase the cost of road and bridge construction and hobble the administration's plans for an infrastructure initiative.

 Business